namecoin/certinject/README.md

 certinject is a library for injecting certificates into various trust stores.
 It currently supports CryptoAPI (most Windows software) and NSS (most GNU/Linux software as well as some cross-platform software such as Firefox).

+## Why use certinject instead of Windows certutil?

+* certinject can inject certs without Administrator privileges.
+* certinject can set the Extended Key Usage (AKA Enhanced Key Usage) and Name Constraints properties on injected certs.
+Setting the properties and injecting the cert are a single atomic operation.

 ## Building

 Prerequisites: